- No products in the basket.

 The grand vin in particular is critically acclaimed the world over for its remarkable attributes, and is essential to a connoisseur’s collection.
 Delicate, perfumed, and elegant, the youthful charm of the wine belies its longevity, as decades of maturation has proven to reward with extraordinary complexity and balance.

-With this Chateau Margaux Vertical Collection, wine connoisseurs can now possess a piece of the prestigious estate’s history.
-The collection offers one bottle of each vintage from 1945 to 2010, affording not only a taste of some of Margaux’s most legendary vintages but also a testament to the wines’ spectacular ageing potential.Read More
+The Chateau Margaux Vertical Collection offers one bottle of each vintage from 1945 to 2010, affording not only a taste of some of Margaux’s most legendary vintages but also a testament to the wines’ spectacular ageing potential.Read More

 above 18 are allowed in this section